 Answer: Today’s employers expect an Associate Degree from new hires but not necessarily any prior related job experience.
 They will expect you to be a self-starter and problem-solver with ambition.
 You will need knowledge of and college hands-on training with the following:

 - Programmable log controls, valves, and analytical devices

 An Exciting Place to Earn an AOS Degree in Process Technology

-Answer: Technical schools like ITI Technical College offer and education that simulate actual workplaces.
-You will not spend time taking courxses that do not interest you and that you do not think are career-related.
+Answer: Technical schools like ITI Technical College offer an education that simulates actual workplaces.
+You will not spend time taking courses that do not interest you and that you do not think are career-related.

 Our Process Technology (PTEC) Program is endorsed by the North American Process Technology Alliance (NAPTA).
 It is also recognized by the Greater Baton Rouge Industry Alliance (GBRIA)